Playdate (console): Developers

 Games for the Playdate have been produced by Panic as well as indie game developers such as Keita Takahashi, Zach Gage, Bennett Foddy, Lucas Pope, Shaun Inman, and Chuck Jordan.
 Panic stated that they were interested in games created by underrepresented developers and that there were games from women and LGBTQ developers in Playdate's first season.

 Games are created using an openly available proprietary software development kit (SDK) that includes a simulator and debugger.
 The SDK is compatible with both C and Lua programming languages.
 It is available for macOS, Windows, and Linux.
 Simpler tile-based games can be created using Pulp, a more-approachable game development tool from Panic.
 The device is an open system and allows sideloading additional games that are not part of a season.

 Accolades

-The game YOYOZO, developed by Matt Sephton, was included in Ars Technicas "Best Video Games of 2023" list, appearing alongside titles such as Super Mario Wonder, The Legend of Zelda: Tears of the Kingdom, Baldur's Gate 3, and others.
+The game YOYOZO, developed by Matt Sephton, was included in Ars Technicas "Best Video Games of 2023" list, appearing alongside titles such as Super Mario Bros.
+Wonder, The Legend of Zelda: Tears of the Kingdom, Baldur's Gate 3, and others.

+List

+Several games were released outside of the seasons, such as Mars After Midnight in 2024.